jona712/Api-PetClinic/README.md

 # API PetClinic

 Local API.

 ## Description

 The "API PetClinic" serves as a local API developed in Node.js for managing data related to a veterinary clinic.
 It uses Prisma for database management with MySQL, allowing for efficient CRUD operations on clinic data.
 The API follows a modular architecture with clear separation of concerns, enabling smooth interaction between models, controllers, and services.
+It also supports managing images and files on the server, which can be uploaded from the frontend.

 ### Key Components:

 - **Models**: Represent the data structures used in the application.
 They interact with the MySQL database to perform CRUD operations and manage data retrieval and manipulation using Prisma ORM.
 - **Controllers**: Handle incoming requests, process data, and interact with the models to perform operations.
 They contain the business logic and control the flow of data.
+- **Routes**: Define the endpoints for the API and map them to the appropriate controllers.
+- **Middleware**: Used for handling requests and responses, including tasks such as authentication, logging, and error handling.
+- **Assets**: Manage static files such as images and other resources, which are uploaded and stored on the server.
 - **Scheduled Tasks**: Implemented using Node Cron to handle periodic tasks such as sending appointment reminders.
 - **Email Notifications**: Managed with Nodemailer to send automatic email reminders for upcoming appointments.